SKBotNL/SKBotNL/README.md

 - 👋 Hi, I’m @SKBotNL
-- 👀 I’m interested in making websites
+- 👀 I’m interested in making python programs
-- 🌱 I’m currently looking to learn some other language idk yet

 <!---
 SKBotNL/SKBotNL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.